haleylanebrown/bamazon-app/README.md

     * The first asks them the ID of the product they would like to buy.
     * The second message asks how many units of the product they would like to buy.
+    * For both messages, if the user does not enter a number, the app prompts them to enter a whole number instead.

 3. Once the customer has placed the order, the app checks if the store has enough of the product to meet the customer's request.